 It is not just a hostel but also a hotel where you can book a private room.
 The dorms are lovely and every bunk bed has its own plug sockets with USB and a reading light.

 Here are things to do in Amsterdam Noord – you can do all of them in just one day if the weather is good:

 Things to do in Amsterdam-Noord

-1) Explore NDSM Werf (or NDSM Wharf) on a Bicycle
+1) Kunststad at NDSM Werf on a Bicycle

-NDSM Werf is exciting, colourful, fun, arty and as per me it is one of the top Instagram spots in Amsterdam.
-Literally every wall is covered with colorful artwork and you can see old machines that have been transformed to resemble something out of an alien movie.
+Kunststad in NDSM Werf is exciting, colorful, fun, and arty and as for me, it is one of the top Instagram spots in Amsterdam.
+Literally, every wall is covered with colorful artwork and you can see old machines that have been transformed to resemble something out of an alien movie.

 Cycling is a very important part of Dutch culture, hence literally the entire Netherlands is built in such a way that it can be explored very easily on two wheels.
 If you’re feeling a little adventurous, check out this guide to exploring the Netherlands on a cycle tour.